Occupational Driver's License

 purposes, or in the performance of essential household duties.
 It does

-county or district court in the county where the driver resides or in
+or district court in the county where the driver resides or in the county

-the county where the alcohol related offense occurred.
-A hearing will
+where the alcohol related offense occurred.
+A hearing will then be held

 If the Judge grants the occupational license he or she will sign a court